consolidation/robo/docs/getting-started.md

 Each task must return an instance of `Robo\Result`.
 A Robo Result contains the task instance, exit code, message, and any variable data that the task may wish to return.

+*Note*: A task may also return `NULL` or an array as a shortcut for a successful result.
+In this instance, Robo will convert the value into a `Robo\Result`, and will apply the provided array values, if any, to the result's variable data.
+This practice is supported, but not recommended.

 The `run` method of `CompileAssets` class may look like this:

 ```